dragoonDorise/pegasus-android-metadata/README.md

 Anotate the XXXX-XXXX number, it will be some random number like ECA-11EF, we will need it later.

+Make sure your SD Card is on your handheld and with at least 5G free of space

 ## Automatic installation - Recommended

 This option provides a unattended installation of this Pegasus Metadata Pack, Pegasus itself, some Pegasus Themes and the RetroArch configuration.